Fall classes have started and fall registration has ended.

-One-Semester Course (Fall and Spring).
+Single-semester course with full-year option.
 This course will provide an in-depth exploration of human anatomy and physiology through laboratory investigation.
 Students will conduct investigations related to the topics of cell structure and function, skeletal system structure and function, muscle physiology, and nervous system physiology.
 Course content includes but is not limited to study and application of the experimental method, composition of lab reports, peer review, and presentation of lab results.
 Anatomy and Physiology Lab may be taken in the Fall, the Spring, or in both the Fall and Spring.

 Full-year course.
 This course will provide a survey of basic principles in physics topics including but not limited to force and motion, properties of atoms and phases of matter, thermodynamics, sound and light waves, electricity and magnetism, optics, and modern physics topics including relativity and quantum mechanics.
 The class is structured in the manner of a “flipped” classroom, in which students will watch a video and read material from the textbook to prepare them for a class meeting focused on discussion and mastery of the material.
 Class assignments and assessments will focus on both conceptual topics and the use of relevant equations.

-One-Semester Course (Fall and Spring).
+Single-semester course with full-year option.
 This course will provide an in-depth exploration of physical phenomena through laboratory investigation.
 In the fall, students will investigate topics including force and motion, stability, and energy and momentum.
 In the spring, students will investigate topics including thermodynamics, electricity and magnetism, and optics.
 Class meetings and assignments will require students to study and apply the experimental method (including use of relevant equations for data analysis), compose lab reports, engage in peer review with classmates, present lab results, and discuss special topics including scientific ethics and historic experiments in the field of physics.
 Upon completion of the Physics Lab course, successful students will have become adept at applying their knowledge of physics and the scientific method by designing and carrying out experiments, interpreting data and the results of scientific investigations, presenting their results for peer comment and review, and thoughtfully engaging in scientific discourse.